Elsa Bornemann: Biography

-During the 1976-83 National Reorganization Process, her book Un elefante ocupa mucho espacio was censored and banned.
-The same story was featured on the Honor list of the Hans Christian Andersen Award, the first Argentine to be recognized in such a manner.
-Later, her books Bilembambudín o el último Mago and Disparatario were selected as part of the list "The White Ravens" awarded by the Internationale Jugendbibliothek.
-Some of her books like Socorro or Queridos monstruos sold more than 100 thousands copies.
+During the last military dictatorship that governed Argentina, self-styled the National Reorganization Process, her book Un elefante ocupa mucho espacio was censored and she was included among banned authors.
+That book was included in the 1976 Honour List of the International Board on Books for Young People (IBBY) of the Hans Christian Andersen Award, making her the first Argentine to be recognized in such a manner.
+Later, her books El último Mago o Bilembambudín and Disparatario were selected for inclusion in the White Ravens list, a distinction awarded by the International Youth Library in Munich, Germany.